 Art Therapy serves as a way to establish a safe ground in which the person experiencing intrusive thoughts or images can have a forum to explore these.
 Thus being able to work through understanding the triggers that serve to reenact the original event/s along with the flood of feelings experienced at the time of the trauma.
 By mobilizing

 The creative art therapies hold a wealth of creative options for a person experiencing trauma.
 Poetry, writing, drawing, painting, sculpture music or dramatic play can release understanding and promote healing for an inner struggle that is often disconnected from our cognitive functions.

 The experience of trauma is directly linked to the limbic system in our brain which evokes our most primitive responses creating a flight, fight or freeze physical response that gets triggered each time the person is confronted with a reminder of the event.
 By establishing a language that talks to this inner process the person is able to access feelings and thoughts associated with the impact on the physical self, promoting understanding and healing.

-Artists in a way have used this method to process inner conflict for centuries; it is definitely not a new idea and is used today to help veterans of war, refugees, survivors of domestic violence and survivors of sexual assault.
+Artists in a way have used this method to process inner conflict for centuries; it is definitely not a new idea and is used today

 Many domestic violence and sexual assault centers have art therapists to help process the trauma that has occurred.
 There are even national art therapy projects afforded to survivors of trauma.
 The creative arts therapies can have a restorative effect and a healing one through time for people who suffer from PTSD.